 The truth is, when we see the “carrot” close in sight, it can make us more determined to get it.

-It’s called immediate gratification and it ties to a concept in psychology and behavioral economics, known as “hyperbolic discounting.”
-It’s our tendency to gravitate toward immediate rewards (“I’ll take $50 today) vs. benefits expected sometime in the future ($100 in 6 months).
+It’s called immediate gratification, and it ties into a concept in psychology and behavioral economics, known as “hyperbolic discounting.”
+When it comes to human behavior, it’s our tendency to gravitate toward immediate rewards (I’ll take $50 today) vs. benefits expected sometime in the future ($100 in 6 months).
 In experiments, people consistently take the “now” option over the choice to have more but later.

-Same applies to motivation—although internal incentives can give us much more (including tangibles) in the long run, there is still level of uncertainty, because you often have to play the long game and wait for your passion to pay off, especially financially.
-There is also the question as to whether you can feel truly fulfilled to do things solely for your own gratification, even when no one recognizes your efforts, skills or accomplishments.
+The same applies to motivation—although internal incentives can give us much more in the long run, there is still a level of uncertainty because you often have to play the long game and wait for your passion to pay off, especially financially.
+There is also the question as to whether you can feel truly fulfilled to do things solely for your own gratification, even when no one recognizes your efforts, skills, or accomplishments.

 Convincing other people to do what we want is undeniably a priceless skill.
-And one of the best ways to achieve exactly this is…to give them a compliment.
-It can be in the form of a positive feedback or praise.
-But it’s an immediate reward that can work wonders on people.
+One of the best ways to achieve exactly this is to give them a compliment.
+It can be in the form of positive feedback or praise, but it’s an immediate reward that can work wonders on people through external motivation.

 So, regardless if you are a manager who wants to give your employees a push, or to ask a friend to do you a favor, or even perhaps to make yourself do something you’ve been postponing—pay a compliment.